 What I mean is the way you price your services can have a big impact on how much money you ultimately pull in.

-Many trainers falter not because they aren’t charging a fair amount for their services, they fall off because of the way they structure their pricing and payment systems leaves so many income irregularities.
+Many trainers falter not because they aren’t charging a fair amount for their services but because they fall off because of how they structure their pricing and payment systems, leaving so many income irregularities.

-You want to create a steady revenue stream as opposed to dribs and drabs of cash here and there.
+You want to create a steady revenue stream instead of dribs and drabs of cash here and there.

 You want to be able to budget your monthly income towards the things that matter instead of playing the waiting game with clients.